 Three years after I started in the business, I stood for the first time on the stage of the world famous Leeds City Varieties Music Hall.
 That was on 26 October 1982.
 I was the first and only hypnotist ever to perform at the venue.
-Since then, I have done 315 shows there and thus contributed over 1/4 of a million pounds to the theatre.
-I also hold the record for having done more shows at the Varieties than any other artiste in the history of the building.
+Since then, I have done 331 shows there and thus contributed over 1/4 of a million pounds to the theatre.
+I also hold the record for having done more shows at the Varieties than any other artiste in the theatre’s history.

 The City Varieties is a national treasure, tucked away in Swan Street, a narrow alleyway between the Headrow and Briggate.
 Unlike most other theatres, it is almost impossible to hire the venue – the policy is one of invitation only.
 It is almost certainly Britain’s oldest working theatre.

 I already knew about the Varieties because of The Good Old Days, which ran for 30 years on BBC TV from 1953 to 1983.
 The Good Old Days was sold all over the world and was particularly popular in America and Australia.